Shivabajelan/Belly-Button-Biodiversity-Dashboard/README.md

 An interactive web-based dashboard to explore and visualize the Belly Button Biodiversity dataset, which catalogs the microbes found in human navels.

 # Background
 The Belly Button Biodiversity dataset reveals that a small handful of microbial species (also called operational taxonomic units or OTUs) are present in more than 70% of people, while the rest are relatively rare.
-This project creates an interactive dashboard to explore this dataset and visualize the top 10 OTUs found in each individual.
+This project creates an interactive dashboard to explore this dataset and visualise the top 10 OTUs found in each individual.

 # Features
 Dropdown menu to select an individual sample